mishrashubham577/Blingcoin/README.md

 # Blingcoin

-blingcoin is a very basic blockchain-free cryptocurrency PoC in Python.
+Blingcoin is a very basic blockchain-free cryptocurrency PoC in Python.
 It's a project for discovering cryptocurrencies.

 Note that this is a PoC that runs only on local networks and does not provide proper security.
 The code should only be used to get familiar with the building blocks for a cryptocurrency.